Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Introduction

-In this Letter we present compelling evidence that the {\em commensurate} fluctuations at $\vec{Q}_0$, which can be interpreted as longitudinal LMAF fluctuations, are most closely connected to the PM-HO transition.
-Further, the LMAF and HO fluctuations are likely interrelated.
-Detailed temperature scans across the HO-PM phase transition at low energies show qualitatively different behavior at $\vec{Q}_0$ and $\vec{Q}_1$.
-At the incommensurate $\vec{Q}_1$ position the gap is filled abruptly upon heating at $T_0$, i.e., the low-energy excitations are suppressed in a step-like fashion upon entering the HO phase.
-In contrast, scans at the commensurate $\vec{Q}_0$ position show for the first time that the low-energy excitations are enhanced across a considerable temperature range.
-Most importantly, they peak at $T_0$, suggesting that these fluctuations become {\em almost critical} at the PM-HO transition in addition to the expected critical fluctuations of the hitherto unidentified HO parameter.
+A detailed analysis of energy scans confirms that the fluctuations at $\vec{Q}_0$, which can be understood as precursors of LMAF order become {\em almost critical} at the PM--HO transition, in addition to the expected critical fluctuations of the hitherto unidentified HO parameter.
 This is not expected in a standard scenario of competing order parameters for HO and LMAF, which break different symmetries.
-However, this is consistent with nearly isotropic fluctuations of a super-vector order parameter which consists of components for both HO and LMAF.
+However, it is consistent with nearly isotropic fluctuations of a super-vector order parameter as described in the discussion, which consists of components for both HO and LMAF.
 Isotropy in this order-parameter space would imply an emergent symmetry between both orders, which may be tested experimentally.